fanxiule/fanxiule.github.io/_pages/cv.md

 Work experience
 ======
+* **Autonomy Developer, Perception**, OTTO Motors, 2022.08-Present
+  * Supported ongoing robot perception-related projects deployed on autonomous mobile robots at OTTO Motors, the industrial division of Clearpath Robotics
+  * Designed evaluation tools to compare existing 3D cameras and provided recommendations in sensor selection based on findings
+  * Developed filters and plugins to improve 3D sensing performance of the robots
+  * Investigated state-of-the-art perception algorithms in various areas, including object detection and 3D SLAM
 * **Graduate Researcher**, University of Waterloo, 2020.09-2022.07
   * Integrated model-based techniques with data-driven methods in PyTorch to improve self-supervised stereo-matching accuracy by ~3.5% while maintaining a frame rate of 30+ fps on a medium-grade GPU
   * Designed a patent-pending unsupervised stereo-matching model for high-quality indoor depth estimation in collaboration with Avidbots Corp.